leanprover-community/blog/posts/between-web-developer-and-perelman.md

 Moving along $A$, we enter regions where a growing fraction of the problem is no longer the processing of known structure, but the search for the structure within which a good decomposition becomes possible in the first place.

-The grid lets us return to the question that started all this.
+The grid in Figure 1 lets us return to the question that started all this.

 ## Nine regions